10500 Little Patuxent Parkway, Suite 420, Columbia, Maryland 21044-3563

 Del.
 Kathleen Dumais has introduced a bill that would decriminalize adultery, making it a personal matter and not one for the courts.
 Someone charged with adultery, and found guilty, is subject to a $10 fine.

-In Virginia, lawmaker have tried to reduce adultery to a civil matter, but have been unsuccessful in their attempts.
+In Virginia, lawmakers have tried to reduce adultery to a civil matter, but have been unsuccessful in their attempts.

-If you need assistance with a divorce in Columbia, MD,, or any other kind of family law matter, reach out to our office.
+If you need assistance with a divorce in Columbia or any other kind of family law matter, reach out to our Columbia, MD family law attorney.
 We will help you arrange a consultation and discuss your legal options with you.
 Call today to schedule your appointment and discover more about how we can assist you.

 Related posts